kraasch/gochess/README.md

 List of features

+  - must: general.
+    - [ ] xxx
-  - style.
+  - must: style.
+    - [ ] implement CLI background color checkered board in black and white.
+    - [ ] implement CLI foreground colors for pieces (in black and white).
     - [ ] have a flag for **textual** mode: RNBQKBNR pppppppp
     - [ ] have a flag for **graphical** mode: RNBQKBNR pppppppp
-  - check moves.
+  - must: check moves.
     - [ ] have a flag for **manual** mode: all moves allowed.
     - [ ] have a flag for **turns** mode: moves must follow turns.
     - [ ] have a flag for **checked** mode: all moves must be legal.